Zhaotiedan/Code-Practice/README.md

 # Code-Practic

-all language and all code practice.
+all languages and all code practice.